pymc-devs/pymc/sphinxdoc/source/tutorial.rst

 .. rubric :: Why are data and unknown variables represented by the same object?

-Since its represented by a \texttt{Stochastic} object, `D` is defined by its dependence on its parents `s`, `e` and `l` even though its value is fixed.
+Since its represented by a ``Stochastic`` object, `D` is defined by its dependence on its parents `s`, `e` and `l` even though its value is fixed.
 This isn't just a quirk of PyMC's syntax; Bayesian hierarchical notation itself makes no distinction between random variables and data.
 The reason is simple: to use Bayes' theorem to compute the posterior `p(e,s,l|D)` of model \ref{disastermodel}, we need to use the likelihood `p(D|e,s,l)`.
 Even though `D`'s value is known and fixed, we need to formally assign it a probability distribution as if it were a random variable.

 This point can be counterintuitive at first, as many peoples' instinct is to regard data as fixed a priori and unknown variables as dependent on the data.
 One way to understand this is to think of statistical models like (:eq:`disastermodel`) as predictive models for data, or as models of the processes that gave rise to data.
 Before observing the value of `D`, we could have sampled from its prior predictive distribution `p(D)` (*i.e.* the marginal distribution of the data) as follows: